green-coding-solutions/website/content/case-studies/energy-efficiency-python.md

 We have no explanation for that at the moment.

 For the *TOTAL* value of all these three tests combined at least there is an uncertainty what the authors here accumulated exactly.
-Specificalla if it is just the average of the ratios (60+66+34/3) or if it is the sum of the total energies and then the ratio (which is what the Green Metrics Tool does).
+Specifically if it is just the average of the ratios (60+66+34/3) or if it is the sum of the total energies and then the ratio (which is what the Green Metrics Tool does).

 In any case, it would not explain the differences in the singular tests, so we did not investiage here any further.